Key takeaways:

 But while you can’t impact external factors and avoid dangers, you can mitigate risks and manage internal factors that can boost your product growth.

 Application architecture is one of these factors.
-And if you’re about to enter the SaaS industry, the concept of SaaS architecture, its specifics, and best practices should be one of the first and critical things to discuss with your technical leader and engineering team during the project discovery phase.
+If you’re about to enter the SaaS industry, the concept of SaaS architecture, its specifics, and best practices should be one of the first and critical things to discuss with your technical leader and engineering team during the project discovery phase — the first phase of the SaaS development lifecycle.

 The right architectural decisions may build a perfect foundation for a viable app, while bad architecture may cause the whole system to fall apart.

 Are you new to the topic of SaaS architecture?
 Then you’ve come to the right place.
-In this article, you’ll find out the SaaS basics, get acquainted with technical terms, and discover the patterns you should know about before starting to create a SaaS product.
+In this article, you’ll learn the basics of SaaS, get acquainted with technical terms, and discover the patterns you should know before creating a SaaS product.

 A brief intro to Software as a Solution

-Before we dive into the SaaS model architecture specifics, let’s clarify the concept of SaaS itself.
+Before diving into the specifics of the SaaS model architecture, let’s clarify the concept of SaaS itself.

 According to Gartner Glossary,

 How does it look for SaaS users?
-Once an organization decides to use a certain product or service, they simply pay for a SaaS subscription, or choose the freemium version, install it, log in to it, and start using a service.
-There’s no need for SaaS users to buy and maintain huge servers, take care of their maintenance and get huge checks for the used energy.
+Once an organization decides to use a specific product or service, they pay for a SaaS subscription or choose the freemium version, install software if needed, log in to it, and start using a service.
+There’s no need for SaaS users to buy and maintain huge servers, take care of their maintenance, and get huge checks for the energy they use.

 Users pay for SaaS and have it all.